 They remove Kisshu trying to kiss Ichigo.
 In doing so, they also remove Kisshu telling Ichigo that the one condition he’ll release Aoyama on is her becoming his.

 I will never understand why villains think that killing someone’s beloved in front of their eyes (or period) will mean that the person they love will come running into their arms.

 Mark calls the wilderness show that the girls were on ‘dumb’.
-That’s even more out of character than when he talks behind people’s backs because Mark/Aoyama is basically a damn wildlife activist.
+That’s even more out of character than when he talks behind people’s backs because Aoyama is a wildlife activist.
 This is obviously different from the original line which was him apologizing to Ichigo (Mew form) about the night before (episode 12, at the tree) since he mistook her for Ichigo (regular form).

 After the battle, the two talk about how Aoyama won the championships.
 In the dub, they’re talking about how the catgirl saved him from the slime monster.

 Oh my God!
 JIMMY ZOPPI VOICES TARB!?
 Hahaha, Gary Oak is a legit brat now!
 Haha, that’s justification for that silly name if I ever heard it.

 Of course, he also sounds too old for his role.